 Nationally there is a service called Carers Direct.

 Here is a link to their website: Carers Direct

-You can arrange a FREE fire safety assessment for yourself, someone you care for or anyone locally via the brilliant team at the Buckingham and Milton Keynes Fire Authority.
+You can arrange a fire and wellness visit for yourself, someone you care for or anyone locally via the brilliant team at the Buckingham and Milton Keynes Fire Authority.

 Have you or someone you care for suffered a stroke?